shopsys/shopsys/docs/storefront/best-practises.md

 ## \_\_typename in the GraphQL fragments

-- we use the `__typename` for business logic a lot in our codebase
+- we use the `__typename` for business logic in our codebase
 - there is a bug (or a behavior) in the URQl package that causes the `__typename` to be missing when it is read from the cache
-- to ensure that the `__typename` is always available, we add it to the fragments -
+- to ensure that the `__typename` is always available, we add it to all fragments

 ## Don't use default exports and index files